0xAMR/basiCSS/readme.md

-# basi.CSS
+# BasiCSS

-A basic, classless and lightweight CSS framework built for simplicity, elegance and speed.
+A "back-to-basics", classless and lightweight CSS framework built for simplicity, elegance and speed.
 Available in both standard CSS and minified (5.8kb) versions.

 ## Inspired by
 - [mvp.css](https://github.com/andybrewer/mvp)